In the nonprofit and education sectors, there is an increasing awareness and effort to produce communications that are inclusive and anti-racist.

 The term “Latinx” has gained traction, especially in the nonprofit sector, as a gender-neutral term used to include the entire Latino or Hispanic community (Spanish nouns are gendered, and “Latino” carries a masculine suffix).

-But A Pew Research Center report found that few people in the Latino actually use “Latinx” to describe themselves.
+But a Pew Research Center report found that few people in the Latino actually use “Latinx” to describe themselves.
 As the report states:

 A majority (61%) say they prefer Hispanic to describe the Hispanic or Latino population in the U.S., and 29% say they prefer Latino.
 Meanwhile, 4% say they prefer Latinx to describe the Hispanic or Latino population.